PantalaLabs/BionicGlove/README.md

 #### Examples
 All examples are separated by folder.
-Even the most difficult one is a very simple esketch with a few lines.
+Even the most difficult one is a very simple sketch with a few lines.

 ![examples](/pictures/esp32.jpg)
 ![examples](/pictures/arduino-logo-0.png)